Wadih El Safi: Style and career

 In 1947, El Safi traveled to Brazil where he remained until 1950.
-El Safi toured the world, singing in many languages, including Arabic, French, Portuguese and Italian, accompanied by his son George.
+El Safi toured the world, singing in many languages, including Arabic, Syriac, French, Portuguese and Italian, accompanied by his son George.

 Songs and recordings

 Wadih El Safi has sung over 5000 songs.
 He is well-known for his mawawil (an improvised singing style) of 'Ataba, Mijana, and Abu el Zuluf.
 He has performed and recorded with many well-known Lebanese musicians such as Fairouz, and Sabah.

 Health problems and death

-In 1990, Wadih El Safi underwent open-heart surgery with the support of the Syrian government.
+In 1990, Wadih El Safi underwent open-heart surgery.
 In 2012, he broke his leg and had to have surgery to mend the fracture.
 After the surgery, his health deteriorated rapidly.
 In 2013, he was admitted to hospital, suffering from pulmonary consolidation.
 On October 11, 2013, he fell ill at his son's home and was rushed to the Bellevue Medical Center where he died.
 His funeral was held at Saint George Maronite Cathedral, Beirut on October 14, 2013.